DigitaleGesellschaft/jekyll-theme-conference/README.md

     map: true
 ```

-The map is based on the JavaScript Library [Leaflet](https://leafletjs.com/) and can be customized by editing the `assets/js/main.js` file, e.g. adding additional layers with markers, text, or shapes to the map.
-To start, copy simply the file from this repository and make use of the initialized global variable `window.conference.map` pointing to the Leaflet container.
+The map is based on the [Leaflet](https://leafletjs.com/) JavaScript library.
+The map object can be customized by adding additional layers with markers, text, or shapes.
+To do so, one has to edit the main JavaScript file, `assets/js/main.js`:

-Example:
+1. Import the JavaScript library of the theme (via Jekyll `include` command)
+2. Await the initialization of the theme's object
+3. Fetch the map object and verify it is set (while the JavaScript code is imported and executed on each page, the map object will only exist on the location site)
+4. Modify the map.

+Following an example is given adding a simple marker to the map:

 ```javascript
 ---